 \subsection{Exciton properties}

-We interpret the abovementioned results as the \emph{photogeneration of neutral low-spin objects with orbital character that are bound locally}, suggesting they are novel excitons.
+We interpret the above mentioned results as the \emph{photogeneration of neutral low-spin objects with orbital character that are bound locally}, suggesting they are unconventional excitons.
 More specifically, the photodynamics generates spin-singlet orbital-triplet doublon-holon bound pairs induced by $J$.
-These excitations move in an AFM background with an effective bandwidth of around
+These excitations move in an AFM background with an effective bandwidth

-Naively it is expected that the excitons, which are naturally Bosons, will propagate coherently giving rise to a condensate, in the low-density limit.
-In the Fermionic language we obtain a metallic state, as confirmed by the electric current shown in Fig.~\ref{fig:cc}.
-As noted above, these excitons are created due to the presence of Hund's rule exchange coupling; therefore their existence is \emph{not} directly related to Coulomb interactions.
+Naively, it is expected that the excitons, which are naturally Bosons, will propagate coherently giving rise to a condensate in the low-density limit.
+These ``Hund excitons'' are created due to the presence of Hund's exchange; therefore their existence is \emph{not} directly related to Coulomb interactions.
 These findings suggest that the type of excitons observed here correspond to a kind of optical excitation that is set apart from more familiar quasiparticles, such as Frenkel, Mott-Hubbard, and Wannier-Mott excitons, which are typically associated to large or small Coulomb interactions.
-A cartoon showing the photogeneration of such excitons and their emergent dynamics is shown in Fig.~\ref{fig:excGen}, see caption for details.
+A cartoon showing the photogeneration of Hund excitons and their emergent dynamics is shown in Fig.~\ref{fig:excGen}.

 The stability of the excitons can be understood by considering the two-orbital AFM insulating state in the Ising limit (ignoring spin fluctuations) and assuming the creation of a single doublon-holon pair locally, as shown in Fig~\ref{fig:confPot}.
 For illustration, one can allow the doublon to move through hopping processes, creating a string of misaligned spins in the AFM background, separating it from the holon (see Fig.~\ref{fig:confPot}).
 This will induce a linear confining potential $V_{\rm excitons}(x)$, at position $x$, that will favor the motion of both holon and doublon as a single ``heavier'' object, with the bandwidth~(\ref{eq:bw}).
 The confining potential reads